-The TWIA Board of Directors voted to propose an increase to the maximum liability limits at the July 31, 2018 meeting, and TWIA will file the request with TDI as required by statute.
+The TWIA Board of Directors voted to increase the maximum liability limits at the July 31, 2018 meeting.
+TWIA filed a request with TDI on August 7, 2018 as required by statute.
+TWIA's request to increase the maximum liability limits is currently under review by TDI, and a public hearing will be held on October 8, 2018 related to the request.